 The Parkview Regional Medical Center lab is staffed by 180 employees, including seven full-time pathologists and more than 70 certified technologists.
 A library offers students a wide variety of reference materials, journals and electronic media.

 Classes begin each year in July.
 The program is 11 months in length.
 Two (2) weeks of Christmas vacation and one week of spring vacation are granted.

 The following holidays are observed: 4th of July, Labor Day, Thanksgiving, Christmas, New Years, Memorial Day,

 All preclinical Medical Laboratory Science requirements must be completed before entering the program.
 Applicants must document that they have a bachelor’s degree, will be eligible to receive a bachelor’s degree at the completion of the program (3+1), or will be graduating with a bachelor’s degree before the program starts.
 Documentation of the following are required of all applicants.

 1. 16 semester hours (24 quarter hours) of biology, including a course in microbiology and a course in immunology (either as a separate course or as part of another course)

-2. 16 semester hours (24 quarter hours) of chemistry, including at least one course in organic chemistry or biochemistry
+2. 16 semester hours (24 quarter hours) of chemistry, including at least one upper-level course in organic chemistry or biochemistry

 3. One course in college-level mathematics